Inside4ndroid/AIO-StreamSource/README.md

 # All-In-One Vidsrc & Eporner Api / Resolver

-This Express Application will when deployed :
+This Application will :

-- Run the vidsrc key extractor once when first started and then every 2 hours
-- This project does not depend on github key extractors and uses the locally created keys.
+- This project does not depend any external extractors or headless browsing.
-- Resolve Vidsrc videos using a TMDB Id and also provide subtitles.
+- Resolve FlixHQ videos using a TMDB Id and also provide subtitles this include movies and tv shows.
 - Has an Eporner api wrapper and an Eporner Embed Resolver which returns multiple qualities.

 ## # Installation